moomoofarm1/awesome-neural-manifolds/README.md

 # Awesome neural manifolds

 A curated list containing neural manifold articles on top neuroscience-related journals.
 The list is in an alphabetical order.
-0 means the most important and earliest discovery.
+0 means the most important and the earliest discovery.

 0. **The FAMOUS Mel Scale of Pitch in Psychoacoustics describing the neural function of human cochlear**: [Stevens, S. S., Volkmann, J., & Newman, E. B. (1937).
 A scale for the measurement of the psychological magnitude pitch.
 The journal of the acoustical society of america, 8(3), 185-190.](https://pubs.aip.org/asa/jasa/article-abstract/8/3/185/673917/A-Scale-for-the-Measurement-of-the-Psychological)
 1. [Gallese, V. (2003).
 The manifold nature of interpersonal relations: the quest for a common mechanism.
 Philosophical Transactions of the Royal Society of London.
 Series B: Biological Sciences, 358(1431), 517-528.](https://royalsocietypublishing.org/doi/abs/10.1098/rstb.2002.1234)